jianyanglab/SMR-Portal/Tutorial.md

-# A case study of using SMR-Portal.
+# A case study of using SMR-Portal

 Here, we use **type 2 diabetes (T2D)** as a case study to illustrate how to utilize SMR Portal for exploring gene-trait associations.